Debt Camel

 What to do with the credit cards

-Don’t let that make you give up on the whole idea!
-There may have been a very good reason or you may be very cross with yourself.
-But carry on trying…
+Don’t give up!
+There may have been a very good reason… or you may be very cross with yourself.
+But carry on trying.

-Did you find the month wasn’t too bad, just a bit inconvenient, then have a read about “Snowballing”, as that is very likely to be your best option – it clears your debts as fast as possible and leaves you with a great credit rating.
+Also read up about Snowballing.
+That may work well for you – it clears your debts as fast as possible and leaves you with a great credit rating.

 More Debt Camel articles:

-January 4, 2014 Author: Sara Williams Tagged With: Snowballing
+September 17, 2022 Author: Sara Williams Tagged With: credit cards

 Leave a Reply Cancel reply